czeildi/erum-2018-clean-r-code/script.md

 ## 3

-- let's look at client metadata: it contains there industry
+- let's look at client metadata: it contains their industry
 - this analysis compares in how many countries a client in each industry is present
 - we can already use a function we previously created
 - let's refactor